 Great care needs to be taken when assessing the values of pensions, as CE values may be misleading.
 Company and public sector pensions CE values may not represent the true value, for example a pension may have guaranteed over inflation increases as a benefit, making it more valuable than other pensions.

 The Court can make a pension attachment order.
 The order directs pension managers to provide a percentage of the pension benefits (including any lump sum) to be redirected to the other party.
 Pension attachment orders are uncommon in practice because the receipt of the benefit under them is far less certain than the receipt of benefits under a pension sharing order.
 A pension attachment order can be subject to future variation applications and steps being taken by the recipient party beyond the receiving party’s control.
 The remarriage of the receiving party or the death of the paying party can terminate the order.

 Pensions are incredibly important and very valuable assets.
 The greatest care must be taken in settling terms regarding pensions.
-We recommend serious consideration is given to seeking expert pension advice from a properly qualified expert – for more information on pension experts see [link to experts article].
+We recommend serious consideration is given to seeking expert pension advice from a properly qualified expert – for more information on pension experts click here.

 If you have any queries regarding your pension when going through a divorce or separation, please contact our divorce lawyers in Guildford on 01483 451900.